abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Input/tgwr_2.abi %}

-Note that here we are using [[gwr_task]] = "HDIAGO" to perform a **direct diagonalization** of the KS Hamiltonian constructed from the input DEN file.
+Note that here we are using [[gwr_task]] = "HDIAGO" to perform a **direct diagonalization** of the KS Hamiltonian $H^\KS[n]$ constructed from the input DEN file.
 This procedure differs from the one used in the other GW tutorials in which the WFK file is generated by performing an **iterative diagonalization** in which only the application of the Hamiltonian is required.
 The reason is that the direct diagonalization outperforms iterative methods when many empty states are required, especially if one can take advantage of ScalaPack to distribute the KS Hamiltonian matrix.

-Here, we request 250 bands,
-Let's recall that in the previous GW tutorial, [[nband]] = 100 was considered converged within 30 meV but with GWR we can afford more bands since [[nband]] enters into play only during the initial construction of the Green's function
+Here, we ask for 250 bands.
+Let's recall that in the [previous GW tutorial](/tutorial/gw1) [[nband]] = 100 was considered converged within 30 meV, but with GWR we can afford more bands since [[nband]] enters into play only during the initial construction of the Green's function

-Clearly, when studying new systems, the converged [[nband]] value is not known beforehand.
+Clearly, when studying new systems, the value of [[nband]] needed to converge is not known beforehand.
 Therefore, it is important to plan ahead and choose a reasonably large number of bands to avoid regenerating the WFK file multiple times just to increase [[nband]].

 Note also that [[paral_kgb]] = 1 is only available in the ground-state (GS) part.
-The GWR code employs its own distribution scheme, which depends on the value of [[gwr_task]].
+The GWR code employs indeed its own distribution scheme, which depends on the value of [[gwr_task]].
 When "HDIAGO" is used, the distribution is handled automatically at runtime, and the user has no control over it.
 Please refer to the note below for guidance on choosing an appropriate number of MPI processes to ensure an efficient workload distribution.